-\begin{remark} In \cite{Barnea2017Convenient}, Barnea proposes a different model structure on $\Ind(\mathbf{CM})$.
-He shows that $\mathbf{CM}$ is a ``special weak cofibration category'', and hence that there exists an induced model structure on $\Ind(\mathbf{CM})$.
-Denote this model structure by $\Ind(\mathbf{CM})_B$.
-This model structure is cofibrantly generated, and one can take the set of Hurewicz cofibrations in $\mathbf{CM}$ as a set of generating cofibrations, while one can take the Hurewicz cofibrations in $\mathbf{CM}$ that are also homotopy equivalences as a set of generating trivial cofibrations.
-If we define $\bfT = \mathbf{CM}$, and if we define a map in $\bfT$ to be a (trivial) cofibration if it is in the set of generating (trivial) cofibrations just mentioned, then $(\mathbf{CM},\bfT)$ is a cofibration test category, and the completed model structure on $\Ind(\mathbf{CM})$ coincides with the one that Barnea constructed.
-However, this model structure is different from the model structure on $\Ind(\mathbf{CM})$ constructed above.
-Denote this model structure by $\Ind(\mathbf{CM})_Q$.
-Since Barnea's model structure $\Ind(\mathbf{CM})_B$ has strictly more generating (trivial) cofibrations, we see that the identity functor is a left Quillen functor $\Ind(\mathbf{CM})_Q \to \Ind(\mathbf{CM})_B$.
-To see that the model structures do not coincide, we will show that $\Ind(\mathbf{CM})_Q$ has more weak equivalences than $\Ind(\mathbf{CM})_B$.
+Barnea shows in \cite{Barnea2017Convenient} that $\mathbf{CM}$ is a ``special weak cofibration category'', and hence that there exists an induced model structure on $\Ind(\mathbf{CM})$, which we will denote by $\Ind(\mathbf{CM})_B$.
+This model structure is cofibrantly generated and one can take the set of Hurewicz cofibrations in $\mathbf{CM}$ as a set of generating cofibrations, while one can take the Hurewicz cofibrations that are also homotopy equivalences as a set of generating trivial cofibrations.
+If we define $\bfT = \mathbf{CM}$ and if we define a map in $\bfT$ to be a (trivial) cofibration if it is in the set of generating (trivial) cofibrations just mentioned, then $(\mathbf{CM},\bfT)$ is a cofibration test category and the completed model structure on $\Ind(\mathbf{CM})$ coincides with the one that Barnea constructed.
+Since Barnea's model structure $\Ind(\mathbf{CM})_B$ has strictly more generating (trivial) cofibrations than our model structure $\Ind(\mathbf{CM})_Q$, we see that the identity functor is a left Quillen functor $\Ind(\mathbf{CM})_Q \to \Ind(\mathbf{CM})_B$.
+To see that the model structures do not coincide, we will show that $\Ind(\mathbf{CM})_Q$ has strictly more weak equivalences than $\Ind(\mathbf{CM})_B$.
 Let $C$ be any metrizable infinite Stone space, such as a Cantor space.
-Then, for $\SingTop$ and $|\cdot|$ as defined just above \autoref{proposition:ConvenientCMCategoryTopologicalEquivalence}, the counit $|\SingTop C| \to C$ is a weak equivalence in $\Ind(\mathbf{CM})_Q$.
-However, this map is not a weak equivalence in $\Ind(\mathbf{CM})_B$, since $\Map(C,|\SingTop C|) \to \Map(C,C)$ is not a weak equivalence of simplicial sets.
-Namely, these mapping spaces are discrete, but this map is clearly not surjective, hence not a weak equivalence.
-The model structure $\Ind(\mathbf{CM})_Q$ defined here is similar to the Quillen model structure on $\Top$, while Barnea's model structure $\Ind(\mathbf{CM})_B$ bears some similarity to the Strøm model structure on $\Top$. \end{remark}
+Then, for $\SingTop$ and $|\cdot|$ as defined just above \autoref{lemma:SingDetectsWEs}, the counit $|\SingTop C| \to C$ is a weak equivalence in $\Ind(\mathbf{CM})_Q$.
+However, this map is not a weak equivalence in $\Ind(\mathbf{CM})_B$, since $\Map(C,|\SingTop C|) \to \Map(C,C)$ is not a weak equivalence of simplicial sets: Since these mapping spaces are discrete, this would imply that the map is an isomorphism.
+However, it is not surjective since there is no map $C \to |\SingTop C|$ that gets mapped to $\id_C$.
+The model structure $\Ind(\mathbf{CM})_Q$ defined here is similar to the Quillen model structure on $\Top$, while Barnea's model structure $\Ind(\mathbf{CM})_B$ bears some similarity to the Strøm model structure on $\Top$.